Reduce, Reuse, Recycle

 Otherwise,

-we replace the old
+we replace the old value

-with the updated old'
+with the updated old'.

 Then we recalculate new=inc+old'